-Dance is an artistic performance art form that consists of many sequences of motion, either consciously chosen or loosely inspired taught in different dance classes.
+Dance is an artistic performance art form that consists of many sequences of motion, either consciously chosen or loosely inspired taught in different Kids Dance Classes.

 This movement also has emotional and often decorative value.
 Dance is often classified and characterized by its choreography, its range of movements, or by the history or place of its origin.
 It incorporates movement, music, and physical expression and can either be passive or active, visit site to know more.